 Assistance programs from Georgia Power.

 Georgia Power can provide customers with access to their own company run financial assistance programs for paying utilities, and they can also provide information on how to get help from government assistance and non-profit agencies.
 Some of the services include payment plans, H.E.A.T., Project SHARE, and weatherization.
-Find how to get cash assistance for paying energy bills, or access energy saving and conservation programs that are fully supported by Georgia Power.
+Find how to get cash assistance below for paying energy bills, or access energy saving and conservation programs that are fully supported by Georgia Power.

 The Salvation Army, Georgia Power, and other non-profits have partnered together to create a resource known as Project SHARE.
 The program is funded by tax deductible donations from customers, local businesses, and matching grants from Georgia Power.
 All of the funds go towards giving assistance to those who truly need financial help.
 Project SHARE provides a way for people to provide assistance to a neighbor in need of help, and all of the funds people donate to the charity program go towards helping someone in your local Georgia town or county.